breno-sapucaia/challenge-fullstack/README.md

 # Getting Started:
-in order to run the project you must have in your machine
+You must have in your machine to run the project those guys:

 ## Prerequisites
 - node@latest